llasha/tutor-mfe-npm-auth/README.md

 # tutor-mfe-npm-auth

-`tutor-mfe-npm-auth` is a v1 plugin for **Tutor v20 and v21** that injects a GitHub Personal Access Token (classic) into the Tutor MFE Docker build stage before `npm install`.
+`tutor-mfe-npm-auth` is a v1 plugin for **Tutor v20** that injects a GitHub Personal Access Token (classic) into the Tutor MFE Docker build stage before `npm install`.

 This allows installation of private npm packages hosted on **GitHub Packages** during the MFE image build.